 Mark Scott: Shall I go first?!
 We launched a new brand direction back in September this year and I think you are absolutely right, we did get the internal communications and the HR team involved right at the conceptual stage of that campaign.
 I think what’s happened all too often before is that you have kind of flung it to internal communications at the last minute and expected them to work miracles.
 We’ve got 7000 employees and 70,000 volunteers, so if I can get my internal audience really juiced up about what we’re doing, chances are it’s going to work a little bit outside as well.
 Though we put a lot of time and effort into our internal communications from roadshows to films to staff panels.
 Getting them involved early in those really stages.
 The earlier the better.
 Get them involved in that simple, conceptual stage and that really started to work well for us.
 The biggest disconnect we can sometimes have is for us in Marketing to be coming up with these campaigns but actually if that’s not the experience that people have on the ground when they visit a National Trust place then the whole thing kind of falls down.
 So actually getting those property guys and our General Managers really engaged with what we are doing and making them feel part of the brand is essential.
 Branding isn’t just something that marketers do.
 So we’ve done a lot around that sort of messaging.

-Lee Jury: Internal communications are obviously key from the top down.
+Lee Jury: Internal communications are obviously key from the top down especially when you have a global workforce.
 Making sure everyone is aligned with what the key messages are.
 That everyone is going in the same direction ultimately but you don’t stifle creativity through that process.
 I think that’s really important.
 I’ve talked about the need to embrace immediacy and turn things around quickly.
 We had, I guess one example, disrupting yourselves internally to think and function differently.
 We had an animated film a couple of years ago, called Big Hero 6.
 We were in a little bit of a jam of where the awareness tracking was.
 It just wasn’t really going in the right direction at three weeks out, which is that typical crucial launch period.
 We started a Big Hero 6 every night, gathering 20 people in a room and for an hour every night, the brief was ‘what do you know today that you didn’t know yesterday and what do we need to know tomorrow?’ to be relevant, to keep this thing relevant.
 People just got very engaged with that process.
 No idea was a bad idea.
 And we got things out of it every day.
 We could then be agile with creativity and make sure that we were connected to what was topical to people’s feeds and using our characters in a smart way.
 It was a success!

 Our Client Services Director, George Roberts, looked into why the marketing campaign matching the customer experience is so crucial and what happens if it doesn’t match up.